Alectardy98/dimension1800/README.md

 This fork has a minimal change to add mounting holes for stock plate compatibility.
 When using a plate, you will have to cut off the bottom pcb mounting tabs across the dotted line.
 All other aspects of the pcb remain the same as originally created.
+Production files are in the folder labeled JLCPCB

 Below is the original readme: